 Outside the United States, the ability to market a product is contingent upon receiving approval from the appropriate regulatory authorities.
-The requirements governing the conduct of clinical trials, marketing authorization, pricing, and reimbursement vary widely from country to country.
-Only after the appropriate regulatory authority is satisfied that adequate evidence of safety, quality, and efficacy has been presented will it grant a marketing authorization.
-Approval by the FDA does not automatically lead to the approval by regulatory authorities outside the United States and, similarly, approval by regulatory authorities outside the United States will not automatically lead to FDA approval.
+The requirements governing the conduct of clinical trials, marketing authorization, pricing, and reimbursement vary widely from country to count

 In addition, U.S. and foreign government regulations control access to and use of some human or other tissue samples in our research and development efforts.
 U.S. and foreign government agencies may also impose restrictions on the use of data derived from human or other tissue samples.
 Accordingly, if we fail to comply with these regulations and restrictions, the commercialization of our product candidates may be delayed or suspended, which may delay or impede our ability to generate product revenues.